ibilon/webgl2/README.md

 Haxe WebGL 1 and 2 externs.

-Requires Haxe 3.4.0 or above.
+Requires Haxe 3.4.0 or above, compatible with Haxe 4.

 ## How to get context